Skip Navigation

 (b) proceedings have been started under Practice Direction 27B.

-(2) Subject to paragraph (3), where this rule applies, the claim shall be treated as allocated to the small claims track when it is issued and rules 26.3, 26.4 and 26.5 will not apply
+(2) Subject to paragraph (3), where this rule applies, the claim shall be treated as allocated to the small claims track when it is issued and rules 26.4, 26.5 and 26.7 shall not apply.

 (3) Where in any claim started or continued under Practice Direction 27B—